 Focus and Scope

-JOPD publishes data papers, which do not contain research results but rather a concise description of a dataset, and where to find it.
-Papers will only be accepted for datasets that authors agree to make freely available in a public repository.
-This means that they have been deposited in a data repository under an open licence (such as a Creative Commons Zero licence), and are therefore freely available to anyone with an internet connection, anywhere in the world.
+JOPD publishes data papers.
+These do not contain research results but rather a concise description of a dataset, and where to find it.
+Papers will only be accepted for datasets that authors agree to make available in a public repository.
+This means that they have been deposited in a data repository under a licence (such as a Creative Commons Zero licence) with as minimal gatekeeping as is necessary.
+Datasets with partial gatekeeping or other limitations to access will be considered by the editorial team on a case by case basis with the following mantra: “as open as possible, as closed as is necessary”.

-A data paper is a publication that is designed to make other researchers aware of data that is of potential use to them for scientific and educational purposes.
-Data papers can describe deposited data from studies that have not been published elsewhere (including replication research) but also from studies that have previously been published in another journal.
-As such the data paper describes the methods used to create the dataset, its structure, its reuse potential, and a link to its location in a repository.
-It is important to note that a data paper does not replace a research article, but rather complements it.
-When mentioning the data behind a study, a research paper should reference the data paper for further details.
-The data paper similarly should contain references to any research papers associated with the dataset.
+A data paper is a publication that is designed to make others aware of data that is of potential use to them.
+Whilst expected to be predominantly focused on researcher re-use via secondary-analyses, datasets may be of particular value for other purposes.
+For example, teaching, theory-building, collaborative works, validation, aggregation, etc. amongst others.
+Data papers can describe deposited data from studies that have not been published elsewhere but also from studies that have previously been published in another journal.
+As such, the data paper describes the methods used to create the dataset, its structure, its reuse potential, and a link to its location in a repository.
+It is important to note that a data paper does not replace a research article, but complements it.
+It allows the data to be cited and for contributions made by the re-use of the data to be trackable.

 This journal publishes continuously, with papers coming online as soon as they have passed peer review.